This post contains affiliate links.

 What are black lentils (aka beluga lentils)?
-Learn about this hearty legume, nutritional benefits, and how to cook with it in this ultimate guide to black lentils!
+Learn about this hearty legume, its nutritional benefits, and how to cook with it in this ultimate guide to black lentils!

 Food Trivia!